Daksh-404/data-science-end-to-end/README.md

 # Data-science-end-to-end

 This repository is a collection of all the algorithms and techniques being which have been developed and implemented since the advent of Machine Learning era.
-I would like to thank !(Coding Blocks)[https://github.com/coding-blocks] for it's wonderful Data Science course which has helped to construct, add and modify many parts of this repository.
+I would like to thank (Coding Blocks)[https://github.com/coding-blocks] for it's wonderful Data Science course which has helped to construct, add and modify many parts of this repository.
 I hope whoever is looking for implementation codes for various ML/AI techniques will find this repository helpful and enlightening.
 Some components of the repository are incomplete and future updates will aim towards a more wholesome and completed form of this collection.

 ## Topics covered:
 - Basics of Python